BV Functions and Sets of Finite Perimeter on Configuration Spaces

-The first named author is supported by the Giorgio and Elena Petronio Fellowship at the Institute for Advanced Study.
-The second named author gratefully acknowledges funding by: the JSPS Overseas Research Fellowships, Grant Nr.
-290142; World Premier International Research Center Initiative (WPI), MEXT, Japan; JSPS Grant-in-Aid for Scientific Research on Innovative Areas “Discrete Geometric Analysis for Materials Design”, Grant Number 17H06465; and the Alexander von Humboldt Stiftung, Humboldt-Forschungsstipendium.
+The two authors are indebted to Lorenzo Dello Schiavo and the anonymous referee for their very carefull reading that improved the original manuscript.
+The first named author was supported by the Giorgio and Elena Petronio Fellowship at the Institute for Advanced Study at the time of the writing.
+The second named author gratefully acknowledges funding by: the JSPS Overseas Research Fellowships, Grant Nr.290142; World Premier International Research Center Initiative (WPI), MEXT, Japan; JSPS Grant-in-Aid for Scientific Research on Innovative Areas “Discrete Geometric Analysis for Materials Design”, Grant Number 17H06465; and the Alexander von Humboldt Stiftung, Humboldt-Forschungsstipendium.